 - People seeking careers in actuarial science, business, finance, engineering, government service, industrial or government research, information technology, and education (to name a few) would all benefit from mathematical training.
-See more careers here.
+See the links below for more about careers!

 - Mathematics is often listed among the best college majors.

 - Math majors tend to earn a substantial income and/or have low stress.

 - The problem solving, logical reasoning skills, and quantitative literacy that come from studying math are vital and highly transferable to almost any other career or discipline.
 Math is widely applicable.

 2. Math is a fascinating intellectual endeavor.

 - Studying mathematics grew out of natural, inevitable curiosity and the human desire to describe the world around us.

 - For millennia, math has captured human imagination and sense of awe about the world, and continues to do so today.

 - Both its uncanny ability to model scientific, creative, and other phenomena, and the surprising elegance of its abstract thinking, are reasons mathematics is so often considered beautiful.

 - Much deeper than the “number-crunching” stereotypes, the heart of mathematics lies in correct logic, creative problem solving, carefully crafted explanations, and precision of thought.